Robitx/gp.nvim/README.md

 	chat_shortcut_respond = { modes = { "n", "i", "v", "x" }, shortcut = "<C-g><C-g>" },
 	chat_shortcut_delete = { modes = { "n", "i", "v", "x" }, shortcut = "<C-g>d" },
 	chat_shortcut_new = { modes = { "n", "i", "v", "x" }, shortcut = "<C-g>n" },
+	-- default search term when using :GpChatFinder chat_finder_pattern = "topic ",

 	-- command config and templates bellow are used by commands like GpRewrite, GpEnew, etc.
 	-- command prompt prefix for asking user for input command_prompt_prefix = "🤖 ~ ",
-	-- command model (string with model name or table with model name and parameters) command_model = { model = "gpt-3.5-turbo-16k", temperature = 1.1, top_p = 1 },
+	-- command model (string with model name or table with model name and parameters) command_model = { model = "gpt-4", temperature = 1.1, top_p = 1 },
 	-- command system prompt
-	command_system_prompt = "You are an AI that strictly generates just the formated final code.",
+	command_system_prompt = "You are an AI working as code editor.\n\n"
+		..
+"Please AVOID COMMENTARY OUTSIDE OF SNIPPET RESPONSE.\n"
+		..
+"Start and end your answer with:\n\n```",
+	-- auto select command response (easier chaining of commands) command_auto_select_response = true,

 	-- templates
 	template_selection = "I have the following code from {{filename}}:"
 		.. "\n\n```{{filetype}}\n{{selection}}\n```\n\n{{command}}",
 	template_rewrite = "I have the following code from {{filename}}:"
 		.. "\n\n```{{filetype}}\n{{selection}}\n```\n\n{{command}}"
-		.. "\n\nRespond just with the snippet of code that should be inserted.", template_append = "I have the following code from {{filename}}:"
+		.. "\n\nRespond exclusively with the snippet that should replace the code above.", template_append = "I have the following code from {{filename}}:"
 		.. "\n\n```{{filetype}}\n{{selection}}\n```\n\n{{command}}"
-		.. "\n\nRespond just with the snippet of code that should be appended after the code above.", template_prepend = "I have the following code from {{filename}}:"
+		.. "\n\nRespond exclusively with the snippet that should be appended after the code above.", template_prepend = "I have the following code from {{filename}}:"
 		.. "\n\n```{{filetype}}\n{{selection}}\n```\n\n{{command}}"
-		.. "\n\nRespond just with the snippet of code that should be prepended before the code above.", template_command = "{{command}}",
+		.. "\n\nRespond exclusively with the snippet that should be prepended before the code above.", template_command = "{{command}}",

 	-- https://platform.openai.com/docs/guides/speech-to-text/quickstart